 Days 15-17: Experience Solo.
 Take time to rest and reflect at your own little campsite on the shore of a lake.
 You will not travel during this time and your Instructors will check on you occasionally.

-Day 24: Students participate in a local community service project while parents begin the virtual seminar.
+Day 26: Participate in a local community service project while parents begin the virtual seminar.

 To participate on Outward Bound, each applicant must submit all requested medical information, the signed liability release form, and be interviewed by a student services representative.
 You will receive these forms, as well as any additional forms that may be required of you, via email.
 Refer to your Registration Email for all your paperwork information, including DUE DATES.